 Because Pinterest uses a Smart Feed to deliver content, not all Pins are seen when you post them.
-Quality is an important part of the algorithm, which determines whether or not your Pin is added to the Smart Feed, or the personalized feed you see in your account.
+Quality is an essential part of the algorithm, which determines whether or not your Pin is added to the Smart Feed or the personalized feed you see in your account.

 When’s the Best Time of Day to Pin?

 The answer to this question depends largely on the source you consult.
 According to Fannit, the best time to Pin is between 8 pm and 11 pm and between 2 am, and 4 am EST. But, according to 10Alike, the best times to Pin are between 2 and 4 pm EST and 8 pm to 1 am EST.

 On the flip side, you should avoid posting content when people are at work.
 The network seems to be the most popular when people are sitting down to watch TV during their free time in the evenings.
 It’s important to include a call to action on all your Pinterest descriptions, so people know what you want them to do once they click on it.
 While some people will repin it for later, some will go straight to your website for the source of the Pin.

 Data shows the best day to Pin, in general, seems to be Saturday.
 But, this largely depends on the topic behind the tweet.

 Pinterest data shows that specific topics/niches do tend to perform better on certain days of the week.

 - Wednesday: Quotes